8 Effective Methods: How To Get Rid Of Waterbugs

 3. Bug Spray

-Water bug sprays available online and from retailers are perhaps the most commonly used treatment in the DIY extermination of pests.
 When you spray the chemicals on the bugs or their nests, they ingest the chemicals that damage the neurotransmitters.
-You will notice that the bugs gradually die a short while after exposure.
+You will notice that the bugs gradually die a short time after exposure.

 4. Bug Trap

 Bug traps or baits are a simple approach to eliminating an entire water bug colony.
-Once a bug comes in contact with bait that contains attractants, the bug takes it back to the nest, thereby eliminating a large number after they consume the bait particles.
-Tip: When you keep the bait inside your home, keep away all other food sources, including pet food, so that the bait is the only source of food for the waterbugs.
+Once a bug comes in contact with bait that contains attractants, the bug takes it back to the nest, thereby eliminating a large number after it consumes the bait particles.

 5. Essential Oils

 Essential oils such as lemongrass, peppermint, or cedarwood are commonly used to keep bugs away.
 The way oils work on bugs is interesting.
 Most bugs are extremely sensitive to moisture loss.
-When the oils get on the skin of water bugs, it dries out the wax on the skin, leaving them dried out and gradually killing them.

 6 Natural Methods

 You can also try your hand at killing these bugs using the products available in your home.
 These include baking soda, alcohol, and detergents.
-Pour any of these on the bug or their nests in order to kill them.
+Pour any of these on the bugs or their nests in order to kill them.

-• Baking soda: Baking soda is widely used to kill bugs, as it absorbs moisture and completely dehydrates the bugs after they have walked through it.
+- Baking soda: Baking soda is widely used to kill bugs, as it absorbs moisture and completely dehydrates the bugs after they have walked through it.

-• Alcohol: Alcohol will kill them in two ways.
+- Alcohol: Alcohol will kill them in two ways.
 First, it acts as a solvent that dissolves the bug’s outer shell, thereby killing them.
 Second, it is a good dehydrating agent, which, when poured on bugs, induces extreme dehydration.
 Pour alcohol into a spray bottle, dilute it with water, and spray it on the waterbugs and their nests.

-• Detergents: Liquid dishwashing detergents are another readily available pest control product.
+- Detergents: Liquid dishwashing detergents are another readily available pest control product.
 The soap kills the bugs by breaking down their protective skin, slowly killing them.
 Pour a few drops of liquid detergent into a spray bottle, mix it with water, and spray over the waterbugs and their nests.

 Instead of killing them, you can adopt many other practices to get rid of waterbugs humanely.